conda-forge/oq-engine-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: The OpenQuake Engine is an open source application that allows users to compute seismic hazard and seismic risk of earthquakes on a global scale.
+Summary: The OpenQuake Engine is an open source application that allows users to compute seismic hazard and seismic risk of earthquakes on a global scale

 The OpenQuake Engine is an open source application that allows users to compute seismic hazard and seismic risk of earthquakes on a global scale.
 It runs on Linux, macOS and Windows, on laptops, workstations, standalone servers and multi-node clusters.